Giacomo Casanova: Youth

 Giacomo Girolamo Casanova was born in Venice in 1725 to actress Zanetta Farussi, wife of actor and dancer Gaetano Casanova.
 Giacomo was the first of six children, followed by Francesco Giuseppe (1727–1803), Giovanni Battista (1730–1795), Faustina Maddalena (1731–1736), Maria Maddalena Antonia Stella (1732–1800), and Gaetano Alvise (1734–1783).

-At the time of Casanova's birth, the city of Venice thrived as the pleasure capital of Europe, ruled by political and religious conservatives who tolerated social vices and encouraged tourism.
+At the time of Casanova's birth, the city of Venice was considered the pleasure capital of Europe, ruled by political and religious conservatives who tolerated social vices and encouraged tourism.
 It was a required stop on the Grand Tour, traveled by young men coming of age, especially those belonging to the British aristocracy.
 The famed Carnival, gambling houses, and beautiful courtesans were powerful drawcards.
 This environment provided many of his formative experiences.